WYNNSTAY GROUP PLC

 A number of tax sensitive processes are performed within the finance and human resources departments of the business and each relevant stakeholder is responsible and accountable for meetings its tax obligations.

-Effective risk management is paramount for the Group and underpins its business strategy.
+Risk Management: Effective risk management is paramount for the Group and underpins its business strategy.
 Wynnstay seeks to reduce the level of tax risk arising from its operations as far as is reasonably practical by ensuring that reasonable care is applied in relation to all processes which could materially affect its compliance with its tax obligations.

 In accordance with the Finance Act 2009 Schedule 46, the Group has appointed named Senior Accounting Officers for each subsidiary operating company, who are responsible for ensuring appropriate tax accounting arrangements are in place.